Taxation of Polish companies from A to Z

 Estonian CIT – is it worth choosing it?

 Almost all companies being CIT payers may benefit from the preferential form of taxation – the lump-sum tax on the income of companies, also called the Estonian CIT.
-More about taxation with the Estonian CIT can be found in our article Estonian CIT in a Polish company – what is it and why does it pay off?
+More about taxation with the Estonian CIT can be found in our article Limited liability company on the Estonian CIT – is it worth choosing it?